Long covid is destroying careers, leaving economic distress in its wake

 “Almost a month later, right before Christmas, I was still feeling crappy, still feeling tired,” she said.
 By January, she went back to the hospital and was told she might be a “long hauler.”

-“The doctor’s like, ‘In a few months, by March, by April, by the summer, you should be much better,’” Patino said.
+“The doctor’s like, ‘In a few months, by March, by April, by the summer, you should be much better,’ ” Patino said.

-But as summer passed into fall, with no more unemployment checks and winter approaching, her symptoms persisted, some of them strange: “I got my taste back, and smell is still iffy.
+But as summer passed into fall, with no more unemployment checks and winter approaching, her symptoms persisted, some of them strange: “I got my taste back and smell is still iffy.
 It comes and goes.
-I will smell smoke, I will smell gasoline, sometimes I smell feces.”
+I will smell smoke; I will smell gasoline.
+Sometimes I smell feces.”

-Patino said she endures an isolated and depressing existence, knowing that many people are returning to normal, while her plans remain on hold.
-She has considered trying an office job where she could work while seated, but worries she would have to call in sick too often.
+Patino said she endures an isolated and depressing existence, knowing that many people are returning to normal while her plans remain on hold.
+She has considered trying an office job where she could work while seated but worries she would have to call in sick too often.
 Getting an apartment and a new car to replace their 2007 Kia remain out of reach, she said.

 “I just feel like kind of a worthless person,” she said.
-“I can’t even do something like taking care of my child, cooking dinner, doing laundry, and typical stay at home mom stuff.”
+“I can’t even do something like taking care of my child, cooking dinner, doing laundry and typical stay-at-home mom stuff.”

 With long covid, she said, “my world shattered, and everything just came crumbling down.”